AlixMenard/transmob/README.md

   - Number of cores dedicated to the process.
 If the computer has 10 physical cores or more, the recommendations are *Classic (4)*, *Nested Threads (3)* and *YallO (4)*.
   - With video : If yes, the videos will be displayed as they are treated.
 This considerably slows down the process.
 It is however useful to test the quality of detection of a model size if you are unsure about the picture quality.
 - Start
+- The 1st frame of each video will be displayed successively to create the counting lines.
+It takes 3 clicks to create a single line : the first 2 clicks define the starting and ending point of the line, the 3rd click defines the direction of counting.
+At an intersection, it is recommended to do the 3rd click in the middle of the intersection. /!\ The first 2 clicks defining the line through which vehicles will be countd, they must be accurate so to not miss vehicles or count additional ones.
+However, the 3rd click's accuracy is not to worry about.
+- After defining all the lines on the picture, press `Enter` to validate and repeat the process for every video.
+- Once no more video is shown, te setup is over and the program will process every video on its own.

 ## transmob